hatimghliel/cupme/README.md

 ## Building for production

+### Some feild to change

+- Change the database name in the file `src/main/resources/config/application-prod.yml`
+- Change the username and password of the database in the file `src/main/resources/config/application-prod.yml`
+- Change the email and password of the email in the file `src/main/resources/config/application-prod.yml`

 ### Packaging as jar

 To build the final jar and optimize the CupMe application for production, run: